Kwaku Manu: Awards and nomination

 He was nominated as Favorite Actor in the Ghana Movie Awards 2019 Edition.

 Philanthropic work

+In December 2014, the actor through his Kwaku Manu Foundation partnered with Adom Boateng Foundation to donate some bags of rice and cooking oil to widows in Kumasi.

 In the year 2016 Kwaku Manu went in to support his colleague actress Emelia Brobbey on her SAVE THE ORPHAN program which made a lot of impact.

+In 2025, Kwaku Manu donated a parcel of land to female actor Adwoa Smart to help her build a new home.
+In addition to the parcel of land, he also donated bags of cement to help her start the construction of the home.